The Wildflower Garden (EYFS)

 Over the half term, we will also be learning:

 • CLL - Group discussions – expressing our point of view, using talk in our play to organise ourselves, connect our ideas and actions using longer sentences.
-Learning new vocabulary related to our topic, naming minibeasts, their body parts, how they move and their habitats.
+Articulate their ideas and thoughts in well-formed sentences.
+Understand ‘why’ questions, like, “Why do you think the monster feels sad?”
+Learning new vocabulary related to our topic, talk about different environments; at the beach, under and on top of the seas/oceans, learn about pirates from the past, how they sailed ships and used maps.

-• PD - Gross motor skills focus –Think about safety as they work as a team to move large items in their play outside.
+• PD - Gross motor skills – Think about safety as they work as a team to move large items in their play outside.
 Remember a sequence of movements related to music and rhythm.
-Develop overall body strength, co-ordination, balance and agility and combine different movements with ease.
-Songs and dances related to minibeasts, PE with Mr Tilling and Outdoor Learning activities with Mrs. Mitchell.
-Fine motor skills – using scissors, playdough utensils, glue, cutlery, paint brushes and writing utensils etc.
+Develop confidence, competence, precision and accuracy when engaging in activities that involve a ball.
+Develop the foundations of a handwriting style which is fast, accurate and efficient.
+Songs and dances related to the sea and pirates, weekly PE and Outdoor Learning activities with Mrs. Mitchell.
+Become more independent when changing for PE and Outdoor Learning.
+Participating in Sports Day.
+Fine motor skills –To prepare healthy snacks; spreading and chopping using knives.
+Using scissors, playdough utensils, glue, cutlery, paint brushes and writing utensils etc.

-• MATHS- Subitise, compare numbers, count beyond 10, Understand ‘one more than/one less than’ relationship between consecutive numbers, recall number bonds from 0-5, identify 2D and 3D shapes and talk about their properties.
+• MATHS - Subitise, compare numbers, count beyond 10, Understand ‘one more than/one less than’ relationship between consecutive numbers, recall number bonds from 0-5 and some from 0-10 with subtraction to 5, select, rotate and manipulate shapes in order to develop spatial reasoning skills.
+Compose and decompose shapes so that children recognise a shape can have another shape within it, just numbers can.

-• F1 - Select shapes appropriately e.g., flat surfaces for building, a triangular prism for a roof etc. Talk about and identify the patterns around them e.g., stripes on clothes, count a group of objects up to 10 and recognise some numerals to 5 and subitise to 3.
+• F1 – Link numerals and amounts: for example, SHOWING THE RIGHT NUMBER OF OBJECTS TO MATCH THE NUMERALS, UP TO 5.
+Experiment with their own symbols and marks as well as numerals.
+Solve real world mathematical problems with numbers up to 5.
+Select shapes appropriately e.g., flat surfaces for building, a triangular prism for a roof etc. Talk about and identify the patterns around them e.g., stripes on clothes, count a group of objects up to 10 and recognise some numerals to 5, then 10 and subitise to 3.
 Compare objects by length, height and weight.

-• EXPRESSIVE ART DESIGN - designing and creating using a variety of media e.g.: collage, paint, chalk.
+• EXPRESSIVE ART & DESIGN - designing and creating using a variety of media e.g.: collage, paint, chalk.
 Using different textures -collage/paint/pastels.
-Learning new skills and techniques eg. Printing with objects, creating patterns (Spirals, zig zags etc), making 3D models using paper, twisting paper to create spirals and joining with glue and tape.
+Learning new skills and techniques to make 3D models using paper (sea creatures, boats, wheeled vehicles), twisting paper to create spirals and joining with glue and tape.
 Small world construction, junk modelling.
-Focus artist - Matisse
+Focus artist – Turner - seascapes

-• BEING IMAGINATIVE- retelling focus stories using role play, songs and actions – remembering a sequence of actions and adding their own actions to a dance
+• BEING IMAGINATIVE- retelling focus stories using role play, songs and actions – remembering a sequence of actions and adding their own actions to a dance, performing solo or in groups

 • MUSIC- Playing instruments with increasing control to express their feeling and ideas.
+Tap out simple rhythms, related to the topic and well-known popular children’s rhymes and songs.
 Respond to what they have heard, expressing their thoughts and feelings.
-Regular singing of nursery rhymes.
-Learn a range of songs to perform to families etc.
+Learn and perform a range of songs related to our topic.
+Create their own songs or improvise a song around one they know

-Please could all children bring their PE kits to school each Monday and Wednesday.
 PE kits consist of PLAIN black shorts or jogging bottoms, PLAIN white t-shirt, and trainers.
-Please NAME ALL PE CLOTHES.
+PLEASE NAME ALL PE CLOTHES.
 Please see the timetable for this half term below:

 Homework in Foundation